 A statement from Andrea Skolkin, Chief Executive Officer of OneWorld:

-The rule links a person’s immigration status to their income and their use of certain programs, and therefore, complicates the Omaha area’s long-standing commitment to welcoming immigrants and their families and to insuring all can have healthy, secure futures surrounded by loving, caring families.
+The rule links a person’s immigration status to their income and their use of certain programs, and therefore, complicates the Omaha area’s long-standing commitment to welcoming immigrants and their families and to ensuring all can have healthy, secure futures surrounded by loving, caring families.
 These changes will impact our workforce, our schools, the overall health and well-being of our entire community and, most sadly, many children and all who care about them.

 OneWorld Community Health Centers, in partnership with the community, has provided care for the medically underserved in and around Omaha since 1970.
 A significant number of our patients throughout our nearly 50-year history have been and are immigrants and the families of immigrants.
 We are their health care home, and we are honored to welcome them and care for everyone who enters our clinics.